AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 ## Working with SdsTypes using .NET

-When working in .NET, use the SdsTypeBuilder to create types.
-The SdsTypeBuilder eliminates potential errors that can occur when working with types manually.
+When working in .NET, use the `SdsTypeBuilder` to create SdsTypes.
+The `SdsTypeBuilder` eliminates potential errors that can occur when working with SdsTypes manually.

-There are several ways to work with the builder.
-The most convenient is to use the static methods, as shown here:
+There are several ways to work with the `SdsTypeBuilder`.
+Use the static methods for convenience:
 ```csharp
 public enum State
 {